Conservation experts teach wildlife ecology at UW-Stevens Point

 Courses focus on the problem-solving and scientific skills you need to understand the ecological interactions affecting wildlife management, including game, non-game, endangered and invasive species.
 We offer practical, hands-on experiences inside and outside the classroom.

-We offer one wildlife ecology major option in Wildlife Ecology and Management and minors in:
+We offer one wildlife ecology major option in Wildlife Ecology and Management which pairs well with the following minors:

 - conservation biology, featuring courses in ecology and invasive species